mcmenaminadrian/riscyforth/README.md

 **SEMI**                    Procedure to end all secondaries (; is recognised and expanded to SEMI) - DO NOT USE outside a compilation

+**EXIT**		    In compiled code will cause an immediate jump to SEMI, returning control to the upper primative/secondary

 _Memory_

 **EXCLAIM**		    (xa -- ) store x at address a - **!** is recognised and expanded to EXCLAIM